 1. Ljubljana, Slovenia

-Slovenia might be a place that you still need to look up on a map, but I think it’s one of the best spots you can find in Europe.
-Ljubljana is the largest city in the country and it feels like it’s out of a fairy tale.
+Slovenia might be a place you still need to look up on a map, but I think it’s one of the best spots you can find in Europe.
+Ljubljana is the largest city in the country, and it feels like it’s out of a fairy tale.
 High atop the city center sits the castle with views of the Julian Alps and surrounding countryside.
-The center of the city is pedestrian traffic only, so you can wander the streets and not worry about any cars or buses.
+The city’s center is pedestrian traffic only, so you can wander the streets without worrying about cars or buses.
 This keeps it quiet and makes it feel more quaint.
 With a craft beer scene that rivals any others in Europe, you’ll have plenty to keep you busy for a few days.

 2. Innsbruck, Austria

-You will have a hard time finding a more beautiful city in the mountains.
+You will have difficulty finding a more beautiful city in the mountains.
 Pastel-colored houses, historical buildings, and the Austrian Alps surround the city in all directions, making it one of the most spectacular places in Austria.
 Many people rush to Vienna or Salzburg, but Innsbruck definitely took the cake for us in Austria.
-It’s the largest city in the Tyrol region and there are so many places to get out into the mountains.
+It’s the largest city in the Tyrol region, and there are many places to get into the mountains.
 You can also enjoy all the perks of a large city with incredible restaurants and hotels that offer 360-degree views.
-This hotel had one of the most beautiful breakfasts I’ve ever had – HIGHLY recommend it, unless you hate champagne, fresh fruit, and fluffy pastries.
+This hotel had one of the most beautiful breakfasts I’ve ever had – I HIGHLY recommend it unless you hate champagne, fresh fruit, fluffy pastries, and the most beautiful mountain views.

 3. Budapest, Hungary

-If you’re looking for a large city with lots of history, Budapest cannot be beaten.
-The Buda side of the river is home to the castle and many historic government buildings, and incredible views.
+Budapest cannot be beaten if you’re looking for a large city with lots of history.
+The Buda side of the river is home to the castle, many historic government buildings, and incredible views.
 The Pest side of the city is busier with a huge selection of ruin bars (see our full list of the best ruin bars in Budapest) and adorable cafes.
 Check out the museums or the famous bathhouses and enjoy this budget-friendly city.
 I would recommend Budapest over Prague (even though we loved both).

 4. Trieste, Italy

 Maybe it’s just me, but I didn’t realize that there is a tiny part of Italy that is next to Slovenia across the Adriatic Sea from the rest of Italy.
-We spent a few days in Trieste after Slovenia and it was a huge surprise for us.
-Each day, we set out to explore the ancient ruins scattered around the city, stuffed our faces with incredible Italian food, and watched the most beautiful sunsets (like the one pictured).
+We spent a few days in Trieste after Slovenia, and it was a huge surprise for us.
+Each day, we explored the ancient ruins scattered around the city, stuffed our faces with incredible Italian food, and watched the most beautiful sunsets (like the one pictured).
 It gave us a little taste of Italy which was great because we’ve really only been to Milan.
 This is a great city on the water that you could visit instead of one of the busier port cities like Venice.

 5. Wroclaw, Poland